talkkonnect/talkkonnect/README.md

 * Interface to portable or base radios (Beefing portable radios or UART radio boards).
 * Connecting to low cost USB GPS dongles (for instance “u-blox”) for GPS tracking.
 * Mass scale customization with centralized Configuration using auto-provisioning of a XML config file.
-* LCD Screen showing relevent real time information such as *server info, current channel, who is currently talking, etc.*
+* LCD/OLED Screen showing relevent real time information such as *server info, current channel, who is currently talking, etc.*
-* Connecting to an [arduino](https://www.arduino.cc/en/Guide/ArduinoDue) daughter board via USB for I/O control when running in the datacenter as a radio gateway
-* local/ssh control via a USB keyboard/terminal and remote control is done over http api.
+* Local/ssh control via a USB keyboard/terminal and remote control is done over http api.
-* panic button, when pressed, talKKonnect will send an alert message with GPS coordinates, followed by an email indication current location in google maps.
+* Panic button, when pressed, talKKonnect will send an alert message with GPS coordinates, followed by an email indication current location in google maps.
+* Future Plans of Connecting to an [arduino](https://www.arduino.cc/en/Guide/ArduinoDue) daughter board via USB for I/O control when running in the datacenter as a radio gateway
+* Other features as per suggested or requested by the community

 Pictures and more information of my builds can be found on my blog here [www.talkkonnect.com](https://www.talkkonnect.com)

 ### Hardware Features ###

 You can use an external microphone with push buttons (up/down) for Channel navigation for a mobile transceiver like experience.
 Currently talKKonnect works with 4×20 Hitachi [HD44780](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf) LCD screen in parallel mode.
-Other screens like [OLED](https://learn.adafruit.com/monochrome-oled-breakouts) is also currently supports.
+Other screens like [OLED](https://learn.adafruit.com/adafruit-oled-displays-for-raspberry-pi) is also currently supported.

 Low cost audio amplifiers like [PAM8403](https://www.instructables.com/id/PAM8403-6W-STEREO-AMPLIFIER-TUTORIAL/) or similar “D” class amplifiers, are recommended for talKKonnect builds.